apify/actor-whitepaper/README.md

 instruction how to generate the output object.
 The output object is stored to the Actor run object under the `output` property, and returned via API immediately after the actor is started, without the need to wait for it to finish or generate the actual results.

+TODO: Consider storing the object also to key-value store...

 The output object is similar to input object, as it contains properties and values.
 For example, for the `bob/screenshot-taker` actor the output object can look like this: